tanc0160/taxi-booking-system/README.md

 Your service should also provide `/api/reset` REST endpoint, when called will reset all cars data back to the initial state regardless of cars that are currently booked.

 ## Run the application
-Please use Maven, you can run the application by using ./mvnw spring-boot:run.
+Please use Maven, you can run the application by using

+#### `mvnw spring-boot:run`

 Alternatively, you can build the JAR file with ./mvnw clean package and then run the JAR file, as follows:

+#### `./mvnw clean package`
 #### `java -jar target/rest-service-0.0.1-SNAPSHOT.jar`

 ## Integration Tests